Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

-By a classical counterpart of Dini's theorem (see \eg \cite[Problem~II.3.127]{Polya72}), the convergence is actually uniform in $q\in K$.
-Multiplying by the continuous function $q\mapsto(1+Z_1(t))^q\exp(-t\k(q))$ and dealing similarly with the left limits of~$\g Z$, we can therefore view $(M(t;\cdot))_{t\ge0}$ as a martingale with càdlàg paths in the Banach space $\Co(K,\R)$ of continuous functions on~$K$.
+By a classical counterpart of Dini's theorem (see e.g.\ \cite[Problem~II.3.127]{Polya72}), the convergence is actually uniform in $q\in K$.
+Multiplying by the continuous function $q\mapsto(1+Z_1(t))^q\exp(-t\cf(q))$ and dealing similarly with the left limits of~$\bs Z$, we can therefore view $(M(t;\cdot))_{t\ge0}$ as a martingale with c\`{a}dl\`{a}g paths in the Banach space $\Co(K,\RR)$ of continuous functions on~$K$.

 We now observe that the process